cclienti/verilog-ip/hw/lib/cmpgt/README.rst

 -----------

 The design is a dynamically signed or unsigned "strictly greater than" comparator.
-By complementing the output, the comparator works as a "lower or equal" comparator.
+By complementing the output, the comparator works as a "less or equal" comparator.

-Using this comparator with the "strictly lower than" comparator and some simple logic functions, it is possible to describe all possible standard comparisons (<,<=,==,>=,>,!=).
+Using this comparator with the "strictly less than" comparator and some simple logic functions, it is possible to describe all possible standard comparisons (<,<=,==,>=,>,!=).

 ----------